MicrosoftDocs/bot-docs/articles/bot-framework-faq.md

 ---
 # Bot Framework Frequently Asked Questions
 This article contains answers to some frequently asked questions about the Bot Framework.
-## Channels
-### When will you add more conversation experiences to the Bot Framework?

-We plan on making continuous improvements to the Bot Framework, including additional channels, but cannot provide a schedule at this time.
-If you would like a specific channel added to the framework, [let us know][Support].

-### I have a communication channel I’d like to be configurable with Bot Framework.
-Can I work with Microsoft to do that?

-We have not provided a general mechanism for developers to add new channels to Bot Framework, but you can connect your bot to your app via the [Direct Line API][DirectLineAPI].
-If you are a developer of a communication channel and would like to work with us to enable your channel in the Bot Framework [we’d love to hear from you][Support].

-### If I want to create a bot for Skype, what tools and services should I use?

-The Bot Framework is designed to build, connect and publish high quality, responsive, performant and scalable bots for Skype and many other channels.
-The SDK can be used to create text/sms, image, button and card-capable bots (which constitute the majority of bot interactions today across conversation experiences) as well as bot interactions which are Skype-specific such as rich audio and video experiences.

-If you already have a great bot and would like to reach the Skype audience, your bot can easily be connected to Skype (or any supported channel) via the Bot Builder for REST API (provided it has an internet-accessible REST endpoint).

-### Is it possible for me to build a bot using the Bot Framework/SDK that is a “private or enterprise-only” bot that is only available inside my company?

-At this point, we do not have plans to enable a private instance of the Bot Directory, but we are interested in exploring ideas like this with the developer community.

 ## Background and availability
 ### Why did Microsoft develop the Bot Framework?